bigbluebutton/plugins/README.md

 ## List of official plugins:

-Here is a list of the official plugins supported by Bigbluebutton, along with their respective repository:
+Here is a list of the official open source plugins supported by BigBlueButton, along with their respective repository:

 - plugin-decrease-volume-on-speak - https://github.com/bigbluebutton/plugin-decrease-volume-on-speak
 - plugin-generic-link-share - https://github.com/bigbluebutton/plugin-generic-link-share